 Conveying tone and the idea of texture is done with the type of stroke, or the spacing of strokes, whether wider apart or broken up.
 Each will have its own peculiar feel.
 With practice, you learn to use tonal line directions and textures to add points of interest, such as a rhythmic sweep or by applying tiny differences in the direction and line weight.

 Unless you plan to create subtle washes with a brush, we'd recommend you use waterproof drawing ink.
 When it comes to pen and nib, crow quills offer great nuances in lines, from extremely fine to quite wide marks.
 They require dipping into ink, though, and can be messy.
 Wipe the nibs off every 10 minutes to keep a clean ink flow.

-Brushes are preferred by many artists because of the line control that can be achieved.
+Brushes are preferred by many ink artists because of the line control that can be achieved.
 Press down to create thick fat lines or lift almost off the page to create tiny, thin lines.
 Sizes 1-3 provide great variety.
-Alternatively, brush pens are a convenient option and require no dipping.

 Brush pens are a convenient alternative option as they require no dipping or wiping of the nib.

 Fine point pens produce hard, solid lines.
 Some artists prefer them to the soft, curved strokes of a brush, but they lack the line variation that crow quills and brushes/brush pens offer, often creating a more mechanical, less expressive drawing.

 There's no 'right answer' to what to use, of course: it's all about what kind of ink drawing you want to create.
 But hopefully these introductory tips have helped you to get started.
 Good luck!